-Project Strategy Indicator Baseline Level Level in 1st PIR (self- reported) Midterm Target End-of-project Target Midterm Level & Assessment Achievement Rating Justification for Rating The overall objective of the project is to facilitate the movement of persons and goods across border between Georgia and Azerbaijan, while at the Protocol on preliminary data exchange signed.
-2015 Protocol not signed 2016 Protocol singed - when?
-2017 2018 Protocol to be signed 5 (S) same time maintaining secure borders through the enhancement of bilateral and multilateral co- operation among the target countries, and EU Member States.
-Common capacity building activities carried out.
+Project Strategy Indicator Baseline Level Level in 1st PIR (self-reported) Midterm Target End-of-project Target Midterni Level & Assessment Achievement Rating Justification for Rating The overall objective of the project is to facilitate the movement of persons and goods across border between Georgia and Azerbáljan, while in the Protocol on preliminary data exchangle signed.
+2015 Protocol not signed 2016 2017 .2018 Protocol to be signed '5 (S)' Common capacity building activities carried out.
 No common activities are taking place.
-3 bilateral WS on different EU best practices on Phytosanitary, Veterinary and Food Safety border control issues.
-Over 200 AZE SCC inspectors working at BCPs were trained in 6 national trainings delivered by EU experts from Latvia, Lithuania and national experts.
-60 GEO Revenue Service representatives working at the BCPs, were trained in four national trainings.
-45 officials were trained in "Procedures for import control of food and feed of non- More than 300 Azerbaijan officials from SCC participated in 13 events organized by the project.
-AZE SCC officials participated in 2 study visit, 3 bi- lateral trainings, 8 national trainings/workshops.
-More than 160 Georgian officials from Revenue Service of Ministry of Finance participated in 19 events organized by the RBIBM project (in 2 study visits, 2 Training of trainers At least 10 common capacity building activities carried out More than 50% achieved 6(HS) Excellent performance, result has been achieved From the Progress & Narrative reports as well as other documents provided for evaluation it can be seen that common capacity building activities have been carried out during the implementation of the project.
+J. bilateral WS on different EU best practices on Phytosaultary.
+Veterinary and Food Safety border control issues.
+Over 200 AZE SCC inspectors working at HCPs were trained in 6 national trainings delivered by 15U experts from Lutvia, Lithuania and national experts, 60 GEO Rovenue Service representatives working at the BCPs, were trained in four national trainings: 45 officials were trained in Procedures for import control of food and feed of non- More than 300 Azerbaijan officials from SCC participated in 13 events organized by the project AZE SCC officials participated in 2 study visit; 3 bilateral trainings, 8 national trainings/workshops.
+More than 160 Ceorgian officials from Revenue Service of Ministry of Finance participated in 19 events organized by the RBIBM project (in 2 study visits, 2 Training of trainers At least 10 common capacity building activities carried out.
+Myr had 522 scheved inglesi Teresimano Terisimano Terisimano Terisimano From the Progress & Narrative reports as well as other documents provided for evaluation if can be seen that common dapacity building activities have been carried out during the implementation of the project.

-animal origin" by Georgian instructors and 15 in "Modern Border Control Procedures by Electronic Means" by EU experts from Poland.
-2 Study visits for AZE and 2 Study visits for GEO RS were organized during the reported period. activities, 3 bi- lateral workshop, 8 national workshops and 4 national trainings).
-SPS Control equipment procured and delivered.
+animal origin." by Georgian instructors and 15 in "Modern Burder Control Procedures by Electronic Means" by EU expects from Polami 2 Study visits for AZB and 2 Study visits for GHO RS were originized during the reported period. activities, 3 bi- lateral workshop, 8 national workshops and 4 national trainings).
+SPS-Control equipment procured and delivered.
 SPS facilities functional on both sides of the border.
-SPS Checks at Red Bridge are not conducted in full compliance with the EU regulations.
-Tender announced in August 2016, equipment purchased Handover ceremony of HPLC laboratory and IT equipment is on 18 January 2017 at Baku State Customs Administration building Training conducted or inspectors on the new Red Bridge BCP to meet international SPS standards (equipment available and used) Timely procedures for equipment procurement have been initiated, good progress towards achieving indicated target Excellent performance, result has been achieved (well before the end of the project) SPS equipment based on international standards procured, installed and available for use.
+2015 SPS.Checks at Red Bridge are not conducted in full compliance with the EU regulations.
+2016 Tender announced in August 2016; equipment purchased 2017 Handover ceremony of HPLC laboratory and IT equipment is on 18 January 2017 at Bakis State Castoms.
+Administration building.
+Training conducted or inspectors on the new 2018.
+Red Bridge/BCP to meet international SPS standards (equipment available and used) Timely procedures for equipment for equipment the procurement that been initiated, good progress towards achieving indicated target EATES SPS equipment based on international standards procured, installed and available for use.
 Important to note that training for using equipment has been conducted during the project well before the final phase - this is excellent performance.